ProjectsByJackHe/ProjectsByJackHe/README.md

 I am a 3rd year Computer Science student with experience from 2 internships at Microsoft (1 Explore, 1 Software engineering).

 - 🔭 I’m currently working on a leetcode chrome extension I call: CODEBLOCK!!!
-There is also my YouTube channel where I post tutorials and tech-related videos (Mr.Beast!!!)
+There is also my YouTube channel where I post tutorials and tech-related videos (Mr.Beast is my favorite YouTuber!
+Maybe one day I can reach his level.)

 - 🌱 I’m currently learning ML and AI.
 Buzzwords aside, I am really interested in the engineering behind deploying models in production to solve problems in real life.